abashind/GetGmailPics/README.md

 plenty of free time to develop it.
 And besides, I'm happy with how it works :) It's not mature product, just stand for learning by creating some applied app.
 I'm going to develop it and learn new technologies in near future.
 You can see login page here: [GetPicsApp](https://abashin.tk).
-If you want to look how it works, please contact me - abashin.d@gmail.com, and I'll send you login/pass for app.
-But you still will be able to get pics only from my gmail box :)
+If you want to look how it works, please contact me - abashin.d@gmail.com, and I'll send you login/pass for the app.
+But you will still be able to get pics only from my gmail box :)